mckneisler/genesis/README.md

 It will contain the following components:

-	▪	Developed using Laravel Framework (not yet implemented) ▪	Responsive design and menu system (implemented)
+	▪	Developed using Laravel 5.2 Framework (implemented) ▪	Responsive design and menu system (implemented)
 	▪	Object-oriented (implemented)
 	▪	Fully configurable languages, fonts, color themes, shading and rounding (implemented)